 The White Raccoon

 Most wild caught animals are not albino (completely without pigment--discussed below) but leucistic (greatly reduced pigment).
 If you look at examples of pale raccoons they often have a faint mask, or an all over orange tint.
-It is not possible to tell from this picture whether this raccoon has pink eyes and so is fully albino, but my bet would be that it is actually leucistic.

 Full albinism has been shown to occur as a recessive trait in raccoons due to two different mutations.